 Jackson’s Bank War and its populistic, egalitarian rhetoric shaped the platform and rhetoric of his new Democratic party.
 (His policies also arguably helped trigger a financial panic in 1837, which deepened into a severe depression.)
 By casting himself as the people’s tribune against the moneyed elite and their tools in government, he introduced an enduring theme in American politics.

-Strong-willed and sharp-tempered, a fierce patriot and rabid partisan, Jackson was always controversial, both as a general and as president.
+Strong-willed and sharp-tempered, a fierce patriot and rabid partisan, a slaveholder and staunch unionist, Jackson was always controversial, both as a general and as president.
 He personalized disputes and demonized opponents.
-In a notorious episode, Jackson broke open his first Cabinet and forced a rupture with Vice-President John C. Calhoun by championing the character of Peggy Eaton, the vivacious and controversial wife of the secretary of war.
+In a notorious episode, Jackson broke open his first Cabinet and forced a rupture with Vice-President John C. Calhoun by championing the character of Peggy Eaton, the wife of the secretary of war.
 Yet behind Jackson’s towering rages often lay shrewd calculation of their political effects.

 Jackson secured the presidential succession in 1836 to his faithful lieutenant and second vice-president, Martin Van Buren.
 He then retired to The Hermitage, his cotton plantation near Nashville, where he died in 1845.